-This is the twenty-seventh update of the required monthly status reports, to be presented to the Boston Region MPO at their August 16, 2012 meeting.
+This is the twenty-eighth update of the required monthly status reports, to be presented to the Boston Region MPO at their September 20, 2012 meeting.
 This report builds on the State Implementation Plan Transit Commitments 2012 Status Report, submitted to the Massachusetts Department of Environmental Protection on July 22, 2012.
 This report will be posted on the website of the Massachusetts Department of Transportation.

-The State Implementation Plan Transit Commitments 2012 Status Report public meeting will be held on September 6, 2012 in order to hear comments on that report.
-Written comments are due by September 13, 2012.
+The State Implementation Plan Transit Commitments 2012 Status Report public meeting was held on September 18, 2012 in order to hear comments on that report.
+Written comments are due by September 24, 2012.
 This monthly report does not address any of those comments.
 Comments will be addressed in the 2012 Response to Comments, to be completed within 120 days of the public meeting.